Chapter 3

 “Very well, sir, but I don’t need to scan your biometrics to know how tightly wound you’ve become.”

-Adam stops again, his patience wearing thin.
+Adam stops again, patience worn to nothing.

-Tartar tilts its head, processing the statement.
+Tartar tilts its head, processing.

 “You are correct, sir.
 We are programmed, to be honest at all times.
 It is one of our core directives.”